Goldman60/map-game/README.md

 * Only Google based authentication is available
 * The app is targeted at iOS 10.3 as that is what my test device is capable of.
 * Game only has functional data for the Western Continental United States (All states to the west of and including Montana, Wyoming, Colorado, and New Mexico)
+* The Stats and Info page has 2 unimplemented features: A gallery of recent check in images and a list of places the player currently owns.
+The data is available in Firebase but I ran up against time constraints and didn't have time to implement the logic to retrieve it.

 ## Future Improvements